Syria's White Helmets trapped between warring forces — and global factions

 The group has been nominated for the Nobel Peace Price, and a sympathetic documentary, "The White Helmets," won the Academy Award for Best Short Subject last year.
 Another film, "Last Men in Aleppo," was nominated for this year's Best Documentary Feature Oscar.

-To Assad and his Russian sponsors, however, the White Helmets are anything but heroes.
-To them, the group is a "false flag" operation of rebel fighters whose widely distributed videos of government chemical weapons attacks are staged to discredit Assad.
+Assad and his Russian backers have accused the White Helmets of being a "false flag" operation of rebel fighters whose widely distributed videos of government chemical weapons attacks are staged to discredit Assad.

 The organization is regularly denounced in Russian media like RT, which calls its members "volunteers" in quotation marks and accused them in April of bribing "starving locals to act on camera in return for a loaf of bread."